 We know you don’t want to look stupid.
 After all, you’re a trainee solicitor so you’re meant to be clever and able to work everything out for yourself, right?
 Wrong.
 Your colleagues will be well aware that as a first seat trainee you are going to need a bit of help to get started.
-They were all trainees once, remember.
+They were all trainees once, despite how experienced (and, in some cases, scary) they may seem now.
 Don’t be afraid to ask lots of questions, no matter how basic they may seem to you or how busy your supervisor may appear to be.
 And whilst this is especially important during your first few weeks, asking questions is something you can and should continue doing throughout your training contract.
-Lawyers never stop learning.
+Good lawyers never stop learning.

 5. Back to the books

 Maybe you lucked out and bagged your dream seat.
 Or maybe you’ve ended up in a seat you never envisaged doing and in which you think you have no interest whatsoever.
 First seat trainees don’t always get their first choice (don’t worry, your time will come later on).
 Either way, it always pays to learn about your practice area.
 Reading an overview of the area of law your department practises will give you a good grounding and help set the context of the tasks you may be given.
 Most law firms have a subscription to online resources such as Practical Law Company, LexisNexis or Westlaw – all of which are thoroughly researched and offer a comprehensive insight into different areas of law.